akinori-ichigo/zine_brewer/README.md

 # ZineBrewer

-ZineBrewer converts Kramdown (=exhanced Markdown) document to HTML for Shoeisha Web Media.
+ZineBrewer converts Kramdown (=exhanced Markdown) document to HTML for a web media.

 ## Installation